 Service does not recognize LLCs as a unique tax reporting entity.

-(LLCs are created by state law, not the federal government.)
-Taxes are reported in the same manner as a corporation,
+(LLCs are created by state, not federal, law.)
+Therefore, taxes are reported in the same manner as a corporation,

 partnership or sole proprietorship (called a disregarded entity), depending on the size and complexity